One click render 3Ds Max

 - After successful task submission, different cameras will be displayed as different jobs in AnimaManager.

-have different names and none of them is missing, the plugin will collect required scene parameters and copy all assets to one folder.
+If all assets have different names and none of them is missing, the plugin will collect required scene parameters and copy all assets to one folder.